-Prior to joining Cablevision, Mr. Burian was an associate with the law firm of Davis Polk & Wardwell specializing in mergers and acquisitions, and served in both the New York and London offices.
+Prior to joining Cablevision, Mr. Burian was an associate with the law firm of Davis Polk & Wardwell, specializing in mergers and acquisitions, and served in both their New York and London offices.
 In 1995, he served as a law clerk for then Deputy President (and later President) Aharon Barak of the Supreme Court of Israel in Jerusalem.

 Mr. Burian serves on the boards of the Garden of Dreams Foundation, a non-profit organization that works closely with all areas of MSG to help brighten the lives of children facing obstacles; Tribeca Enterprises, which owns and operates the acclaimed Tribeca Film Festival; and the American Society for Yad Vashem, a non-profit that works in partnership with Yad Vashem in Jerusalem to support global Holocaust remembrance, research and education.